lee-handro/blade_quenching_ode_simulation/README.md

 # Thermodynamic Sword Quenching Simulation: Air vs. Oil vs. Water

-A computational physics and heat transfer project modeling the cooling rates of a 1000°C steel sword using **Ordinary Differential Equations (ODEs)**.
+A computational physics and heat transfer project modeling the transient cooling rates of a heated (1000°C) high-carbon steel component/blade geometry using Ordinary Differential Equations **(ODEs).**.

 This project explores both:
 1. **The Analytical Model:** Solving Newton's Law of Cooling by hand using an Integrating Factor.